By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You may have been cast as the black sheep.

 Were you told that everything wrong in the family was your fault, that you would never amount to anything?
-We you told you would end up an alcoholic just like your father?
+Were you told you would end up an alcoholic just like your father?
 Just as we may try to live up to people’s expectations many of us have learned to live down.
 The result is that expected to fail we do just that.

 It is hard to stop playing the child to your parent’s adult.

 People also get locked into the child role.
 They find it difficult to disagree with their parents or make their own choices.
 Sometimes to escape the orbit of their parents these folks have to create some sort of explosion and force a rupture in the family so they can escape the child role.

 Every new couple has to navigate this task.
 You leave a family so does your partner.
 Together you create a new family.
-The task becomes which families traditions do you follow or do you create your own traditions.
+The task becomes which family traditions do you follow or do you create your own traditions.

 If your parents tried to protect you from life by keeping you a child and not allowing you to make your own choices you may find it extra difficult to assume the role of partner in this new family.
 You can be stuck in an old role that interferes with finding your new role.

 Roles – recovery roles and role conflicts.

 Many times roles come into conflict.
 Your children want or need you to do some things and you need to be somewhere else doing something else.
 Learning to juggle and balance all the roles you need to fill can take practice.

-Recovering people also have to learn to include that role of recovering person in their repertoire.
+Recovering people also have to learn to include the role of a recovering person in their repertoire.
 Do you do things to take care of yourself?
 Can you balance your need for self-care with your needs to care for others?